airani051346/deployDev/README.md

 •	Navigate to the Templates tab<br>
 •	Create configuration templates <br>
-o	Variable with ascii char only.
+•	Variable with ascii char only.
 No – allowed only _<br>
-o	Enter_expert_mode: and exit_expert_mode: allow to execute commands in the bash shell
+•	Enter_expert_mode: and exit_expert_mode: allow to execute commands in the bash shell

  # Template example:
 set hostname {{hostname}}<br>